arawseekers/blog/content/posts/repair-ipod.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p> So, amid the lull between bid-thee-well and borrow, I managed to convince Isya to let me try to upgrade her iPod Classic.
-This was after I already did research on the matter, what parts to buy, what tools to pry it with, and so on.</p>
+<p> So, amid the lull between bid-thee-well and borrow, Isya was convinced to let her iPod Classic have an overhaul.
+This was after the research had already been conducted on the matter, what parts to buy, what tools to pry it with, and so on.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Starting out, it's important to have a guide one can work with, unless one has been gifted with wits to deal with a complex electronic device.
-My starting point for this project was <a href="https://invidio.us/watch?v=4AF1Pjbwc6c">Geek Detour's video</a>.
+<p>At the outset, it's important to have a guide one can work with, unless one has the natural wits to deal with a complex electronic device.
+The starting point for this project was <a href="https://invidio.us/watch?v=4AF1Pjbwc6c">Geek Detour's video</a>.
 It's informative as well as entertaining.
 Everson Siqueira, the channel's host, also details what he did wrong, so the viewers can learn from his mistakes.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading -->